garbados/dat-gateway/README.md

 Once you've installed dat-gateway, you will find the `dat-gateway` command on your $PATH.
 You can run this command to start a gateway server that listens on port 3000.
 You can also configure it:

 - `-p, --port`: Specify which port to listen on.
 Defaults to 3000.
 - `-t, --ttl`: Specify how many seconds Dat archives will remain in the cache.
 Defaults to 120.
+(TODO)
 - `-d, --dir`: Specify a directory to use as a persistent cache.
 This will store Dat archives on disk rather than in memory.
 (TODO)

 You can visit Dat archives through the gateway using a route like this: